 - Fall 2005 - Validation visits in US and Europe.
 COSCO is validated.

 - 6/1/2006 - New C-TPAT minimum security requirements take effect.

 - 11/19/2008 - Customs conducts second validation visit in Hong Kong.
 COSCO is validated.

 - 3/15/2012 - Customs conducted third validation visit in Rotterdam.
 COSCO is validated.

 - 9/9/2016 - Customs conducted fourth validation visit in Secaucus.
 COSCO is validated.

 NAME CHANGE ANNOUNCEMENTEffective January 1, 2017, as a result of the merger of the COSCO and CHINA SHIPPING Groups of companies, the sea carrier arm of the newly integrated shipping venture operates under the name of COSCO SHIPPING Lines Co., Ltd. The C-TPAT Portal has been updated to reflect this change.

-Please note that the C-TPAT program no longer issues certificates to trade partners, so confirmation of participation in the C-TPAT program must be done by C-TPAT members through the C-TPAT Portal.
+Please note that the C-TPAT program no longer issues certificates to trade partners.
+So, C-TPAT program will not be issuing a certificate in the new name.
+Confirmation of participation in the C-TPAT program must be done by other C-TPAT partners through the C-TPAT Portal.

 WHATS IS COSCO's SVI NUMBER?It is chiSea02269.